sjhennessy/School_District_Analysis/README.md

 The math and reading scores of Thomas High School went up significantly when the ninth grade scores were removed.
 For math, the percentage of students passing math changed from 67% to 93%.
 For reading, the percentage of students passing reading changed from 70% to 97%.
 The overall passing percentage increased from 65% to 91%.

 #### Scores by School Spending
 The percentage passing math, percentage passing reading, and the overall passing percentage increased for the spending bin of $630-644.
 This is due to Thomas High School being categorized in that spending bin at $638/student.
-The significant increase in the math and reading scores after the 9th graders at Thomas High School were removed from the dataframe results in an increase for the spending bin of $630-644.
+The significant increase in the math and reading scores after the 9th graders at Thomas High School were removed from the dataframe results in an increase in scores for the spending bin of $630-644.

 #### Scores by School Size
+Thomas High School had a student population of 1635 and the number decreased to 1174 when the 9th grade was removed from the dataframe.
+Both of the figures are in the medium size range for the high schools with a student population between 1000-2000 students.
+Because the 9th grade was removed, the math and reading scores increased in the medium size category along with the overall passing percentage.

 #### Scores by School Type
+Thomas High School is a charter school and the passing percentages for math and reading were much higher than the district schools when all 39,170 students were considered.
+When the 9th graders at Thomas High School were removed from the database, the passing percentages for math and reading did not change significantly because of the strong passing percentages of the other charter schools.

 ## Summary of Four Major Changes
+There are four significant changes to the new dataframe when the ninth graders from Thomas High School are removed.
+###
+For Thomas High School, the percentage of students passing math increased from 67% to 93%.
+###
+For Thomas High School, the percentage of students passing reading increased from 70% to 97%.
+###
+For Thomas High School, the overall passing percentage increased from 65% to 91%.
+###
+Thomas High School became the second best performing high school after Cabrera High School which is another charter school.